macloo/python-beginners/flask/part5_deploy/README.md

 python freeze.py
 ```

-Inside your Flask app folder, you’ll now see a new folder named *build*.
+**If freezing worked:** Inside your Flask app folder, you’ll now see a new folder named *build*.
 Open it.
-Inside, you’ll see a folder that has the same name used in your Flask route (for example, song).
+Inside *build*, you’ll see a folder that has the same name as your Flask app file (for example, *president*).
 Open that folder.

-There are all your files.
+There are all your files, created by Frozen-Flask.

 For an example, open the *pres_app* folder in this repo, find the *build* folder, and look inside.